 Have I ever told you that I love finances?
 Weird, I know – but I actually ENJOY working on a budget, figuring out plans for reaching our goals, and playing with the numbers.
 What makes it even more fun is finding easy ways to cut your budget!

 Hubby and I made a lot of financially unwise choices at the beginning of our marriage, and had kids early while still in college which assisted us making even MORE bad money choices.
-Years later, we’re now making the right money decisions, and slowly making progress to dig out of the whole we put ourselves in.
+Years later, we’re now making the right money decisions, and slowly making progress to dig out of the hole we put ourselves in.
 One of the best ways we’re doing that is by lowering our budget – leaving more money free to save, pay off debt, and use towards our goals.
 Here’s a bunch of wonderful ideas on how to save money, lower your expenses, and make progress towards YOUR financial goals!

 #1: Cut Your Utility and Housing Costs